Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 PPPoE definition

-A network protocol that encapsulates Point-to-Point Protocol (PPP) within the Ethernet link-layer protocol.
+PPPoE is a network protocol that encapsulates Point-to-Point Protocol (PPP) within the Ethernet link-layer protocol.
 PPPoE combines the security features of PPP and Ethernet, which supports multiple users on a LAN.
 PPPoE manages the data traveling over the cable networks.
 It also allows a single server connection to be divided between multiple clients.
 As a result, multiple clients can connect to the same server and access the internet simultaneously, unlike PPP, which allows only one-on-one connections.
 When PPPoE was first implemented, ISPs could start offering internet connection to more people.

-PPPoE phases:
+PPPoE stages